ariadnamorales/2023_Bat1Kimmunity/README.md

 # 2023_Bat1Kimmunity
 **Customs scripts used for analyses of 2022-2023 Bat1K Immunity Project.**<br>
-We did not develop new software for this study, thus we provide example commands for analyses or provide links to other sources employed.
+We did not develop new software for this study; thus, we provide example commands for analyses or provide links to other sources employed.

 ### Content:
  - [GenomeAssembly](https://github.com/ariadnamorales/2023_Bat1Kimmunity#--genome-assembly)<br>